NorbertMerkli/frontend/README.md

 The **Signal** is the basic primitive.
 The value can be gotten and set at any point in time, but listeners can be registered to be notified when a new value exists.

-The **DerivedSignal** can be used to combine values or subscribe to a subset of a complex object.
+The **ComputedSignal** can be used to combine values or subscribe to a subset of a complex object.
 The value cannot be set manually; rather, it updates automatically when any of the dependencies change.

-The **LinkedSignal** is the combination of the first two primitives.
-It updates when the linked value changes, but can be set manually as well.

 ### signal-react

-The adapter that integrates the reactive system of the **signal-core** package into React.
+The adapter that integrates the reactive system of the **signal-core** package into **React**.

 ## Examples

 ### react

-This example project demonstrates how React's built-in state management can lead to unnecessary rerenders and how we can enhance performance by utilizing more advanced techniques.
-The app uses react-scan to visualize these rerenders.
+This example project demonstrates how **React**'s built-in state management can lead to unnecessary rerenders and how we can enhance performance by utilizing more advanced techniques.
+The app uses **react-scan** to visualize these rerenders.

+### jquery

+This example demonstrates how easily can we use signals in a **jQuery** project.